pass-the-salt/2018/_posts/2018-01-09-proven-track.md

 During talks, we do our best to encourage attendees to interact with speakers both during the session and during breaks or later during the event.

-It is also very important for us the speakers  feel comfortable for coming and attending : they usually don't know the event (and so attendees), the city and even sometimes the country.
+It is also very important for us that the speakers feel comfortable for coming and attending : they usually don't know the event (and so its attendees), the city and even sometimes the country.
 So we provide far before their arrival:

 * a dedicated mailing list,
 * complete information : how to come, to find accommodations, to do their talk, to contact us, to be reimbursed etc.